Clearlingo Editing and Proofreading

 Just like all punctuation, dashes provide information so that we can understand the intended meaning and nuances of a sentence.

-Hyphens, en dashes and em dashes (also call en rules and em rules) all have different roles to play, but many people don’t know what each of them does – or have never noticed that there are actually three types of dashes.
+Hyphens, en dashes and em dashes (also call en rules and em rules) all have different roles to play, but many people don’t know what they do – or have never noticed that there are actually three types of dashes.
 And it doesn’t help that only one is easily found on the computer keyboard.

-For New Zealand English, we tend to follow standard British English (but not Oxford style) for the use of hyphens and dashes.
+In New Zealand English we tend to follow standard British English (but not Oxford style) for the use of hyphens and dashes.

 Hyphen

-The hyphen is the shortest of the three dashes.
+The hyphen is the shortest of the three dashes and looks like this -

 Below are examples of common uses of hard hyphens, though it is not a comprehensive list.